 Send kids to school with dignity

 BARRIE, ON, Aug.
-20, 2013 /CNW/ - Anticipating the arrival of the new school year, The Salvation Army is preparing to hand out backpacks and school supplies.
+11, 2014 /CNW/ - While the thought of going back to school may send kids screaming, parents are beginning to look for ways to prepare their children for the inevitable.
+Anticipating the arrival of the new school year, The Salvation Army is preparing to hand out backpacks and school supplies for those in need.

 "Every year, we have clients asking us if we can provide backpacks and some basic supplies in order to help their child start the new school year off right" says Tracy Calliste, Family Services Coordinator.
 "Providing a new backpack can help give a child confidence, knowing that they are not carrying around a torn and tattered bag."

 The Salvation Army, with the support of the community, will hand out approximately 100 backpacks with school supplies.
 "It's a struggle for some parents.
 By offering this opportunity, we are sending children to school with dignity – with a sense of pride and confidence.
 Those feelings are important parts of learning", says Jeffrey Robertson, spokesperson for The Salvation Army.